- Mrs. Woods

 superpower, she would choose teleportation so she could travel anywhere instantly.

-What keeps Mrs. Eunice inspired to teach is seeing her students’ progress—watching them grow more confident and truly enjoy learning
+What keeps Ms. Eunice inspired to teach is seeing her students’ progress—watching them grow more confident and truly enjoy learning

 Mrs. Burke